Dram Shop Laws Can Cause Business Owners And Social Hosts To Share Responsibility For Others’ DUI Accidents

 A “dram shop” is an old-fashioned term for a bar or tavern.
-So-called “dram shop laws” laws are laws whose purpose is to hold business establishments liable in some circumstances for injuries or damage caused by persons to whom they have served alcohol, particularly those involved in DWI accidents afterward.
-For example, if a bar or restaurant serves alcohol to a visibly intoxicated patron who then injures someone in a car accident, a dram shop law may allow the injured party to recover damages from the bar as well as the intoxicated person.
+So-called “dram shop laws” are laws whose purpose is to hold business establishments liable in some circumstances for injuries or damage caused by persons to whom they have served alcohol, particularly those involved in DWI accidents afterward.
 “Social host” laws extend this principle to persons who serve alcohol in their homes.

-Dram shop laws vary from state to state with respect to definitions of terms such as intoxication, guests, and/or patrons.
+Dram shop laws vary from state to state with respect to definitions of terms such as intoxication, guests and/or patrons.
 On the other hand, most are similar in that they apply an “obvious intoxication” test: whether a seller or server knew, or should have known, that a patron was so intoxicated that more alcohol would cause danger to himself or others.
-Contact a respected Ohio dram shop liability attorney from Crandall & Pera Law for more information.

 Under Ohio’s dram shop law, someone injured by an intoxicated person may bring an action against the business establishment that sold or served the alcoholic beverage.
 The business’ liability depends somewhat on where an injury occurred: